 The work of L.M.
-Montgomery (1874–1942) and its derivatives have been at the centre of my research program for almost two decades.
+Montgomery (1874–1942) and its derivatives have been at the centre of my research program for over two decades.
 Not only does my work encompass the vast set of primary texts of an author whose popularity and influence persist more than a century after the publication of Anne of Green Gables, but also it traces the extent of her cultural footprint in adaptations and tourist sites, copyright and trademark legislation, book history, online communities, periodical culture, the archive, and the reception of these Canadian texts in markets around the world.
-My six books on this author include a three-volume critical anthology, The L.M.
-Montgomery Reader (University of Toronto Press, 2013–15), which consists of rare essays by Montgomery, interviews with her, commentary and scholarship on her work, coverage of her death and funeral, and reviews of her books, and an edition of her rediscovered final book, The Blythes Are Quoted (Penguin Canada, 2009), which will be reissued as part of Penguin Modern Classics in 2018.
-I recently wrote the introduction to a Penguin Classics Deluxe Edition of Anne of Green Gables (2017), and my next edited book, Becoming L.M.
-Montgomery, will be published by University of Toronto Press later this year.
+My books on this author include an award-winning three-volume critical anthology, The L.M.
+Montgomery Reader (University of Toronto Press, 2013–15), which consists of rare essays by Montgomery, interviews with her, commentary and scholarship on her work, coverage of her death and funeral, and reviews of her books; an edition of her rediscovered final book, The Blythes Are Quoted (Penguin Canada, 2009), which was reissued as a Penguin Modern Classics Edition in 2018; and a Penguin Classics Deluxe Edition of Anne of Green Gables (2017).
+I am now editor of The L.M.
+Montgomery Library (University of Toronto Press), which collects Montgomery's extensive periodical work, beginning with A Name for Herself: Selected Writings, 1891–1917 (2018) and A World of Songs: Selected Poems, 1894–1921 (2019).

-I am currently busy with new projects on adolescent fiction, long-form serial television, Canadian adult fictions of childhood, periodical texts, and cross-media adaptations, in addition to editing the Early Canadian Literature series (Wilfrid Laurier University Press), which returns to print rare texts deserving of reconsideration in the canon of Canadian literature.
+I am currently busy with new projects on adolescent fiction, long-form serial television, Canadian adult fictions of childhood, periodical texts, and cross-media adaptations, in addition to editing two book series: the Early Canadian Literature series (Wilfrid Laurier University Press), which returns to print rare texts deserving of reconsideration in the canon of Canadian literature, and The L.M.
+Montgomery Library (University of Toronto Press), which collects for the first time the extensive periodical work of the author of Anne of Green Gables.

 Editor, Textual Transformations in Children’s Literature: Adaptations, Translations, Reconsiderations (Routledge, 2013; paperback edition, 2015)